firefly-iii/docs/docs/docs/data-importer/help/faq.md

 You can use the [command line](../usage/command_line.md) or the [POST command](../usage/post.md) to automate your import.

-## I get an error about openssl\_pkey\_export?

-It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
-Please check out [this GitHub issue](https://github.com/firefly-iii/firefly-iii/issues/1384) for tips and tricks.

 ## How do I handle custom SSL certificates?

 If you run your own CA, check out [the options](https://github.com/firefly-iii/data-importer/blob/main/.env.example#L51) in the `.env.example` file.